UNVR vs UNVR Pro vs UNVR G2: Which UniFi NVR Should You Buy in 2026?

 What is the maximum storage capacity for UniFi NVRs?

 Previous documentation listing "32TB" or "56TB" limits was based on older 8TB drive standards.
-In 2026, you can install 22TB or 24TB surveillance drives (like the WD Purple Pro or Seagate SkyHawk AI) to achieve significantly higher retention:
+In 2026, you can install 22TB or 24TB surveillance drives (like the WD Purple Pro or Seagate SkyHawk AI) to achieve considerably more retention:

 Drive Recommendation

 Always use CMR surveillance-grade drives such as the WD Purple Pro or Seagate SkyHawk AI.
 These are designed for 24/7 continuous write workloads.
-Avoid SMR (Shingled Magnetic Recording) drives — they can cause database corruption and degraded performance in UniFi Protect.
-If you install high-capacity 24TB drives, note that they draw slightly more power and generate more heat than smaller drives.
-The UNVR handles 4x 24TB without issue, but for the UNVR Pro with 7 large drives, ensure adequate rack ventilation to maintain drive longevity.
+Avoid SMR drives — Ubiquiti recommends CMR drives, and surveillance NVRs need sustained sequential write performance that SMR technology is not designed to deliver.
+High-capacity 24TB-class drives draw more power and produce more heat than smaller drives, so rack ventilation and drive health monitoring are important — especially in the UNVR Pro with 7 large drives.

 Camera Capacity: When Six More Cameras Matter

-The UNVR handles up to 18 4K cameras, while the UNVR Pro supports 24.
-For most small offices under 5,000 square feet, the UNVR's 18-camera ceiling provides comfortable headroom.
+The UNVR handles up to 18 recommended 4K cameras, while the UNVR Pro supports 24.
+These are recommended capacity limits, not strict hard caps — Protect will warn you when a console exceeds its recommended load, and performance can decline depending on resolution, bitrate, detections, and live-view usage.
+For most small offices under 5,000 square feet, the UNVR's 18-camera capacity provides comfortable headroom.

 A typical small office requires 8-12 cameras for comprehensive coverage of entry points, common areas, and sensitive zones.
-We recommend planning for 125-150% of your initial camera count to accommodate future additions without hitting the ceiling.
+Planning for 125-150% of your initial camera count helps accommodate future additions without reaching the limit.

 The UNVR Pro's higher capacity becomes relevant for multi-building deployments, larger retail spaces, or warehouse environments.
 A 15,000-square-foot distribution center might start with 16-18 cameras and grow to 22-24 as the business identifies additional coverage needs.
 If you are still choosing cameras for your deployment, our UniFi G6 camera buying guide covers the full lineup.